-When he turned 16 in 1547, Ivan was handed the reins to the country, given the title of Tsar and Grand Prince of all Russia.
-He was the country's first tsar, a title that lent a divine element to his powers.
+When he turned 16 in 1547, Ivan was handed the reins to the country, given the title of czar and grand prince of all Russia.
+He was the country's first czar, a title that lent a divine element to his powers.

 In his first years as leader, Ivan was less terrible and more peaceful and progressive.
 He attempted to reform and modernize Russia.
 He and his council, the Elected Rada, updated and improved the law code, created the streltsy (standing army), and implemented the practice of self-government in some regions of the country.
 He even embraced Christian theology and worked to improve justice throughout the nation.

 Maybe Ivan was not so terrible, after all?

 Ivan the Awe-Inspiring?

 "During his own life he was not referred to as 'Terrible,' says Michael Khodarkovsky, a history professor at Loyola University Chicago, in an email interview.
 "It is not clear when this sobriquet 'Terrible' appeared, but certainly after Ivan's death."

 "'The Terrible' is actually a translation issue," says James Pickett, an assistant professor at the University of Pittsburgh, via email.
 "In Russian 'Groznyi' means something more like 'inspiring awe or fear,' similar to the way the English 'terrible' can be used as in the 'terrible wrath of God,' i.e., inspiring fear.
 Ivan did some nasty things, to be sure; but then so did 'Greats' like Catherine and Peter, who were every bit as 'terrible' in their own rights."

 So maybe Ivan wasn't so bad after all?
 Well, hold that thought.
 He was just getting started.